-The aim of this seminar day is to bring together twice a year specialists, early career researchers and PhD students working in analysis, partial differential equations and related fields in Australia, in order to report on research, fostering contacts and to begin new research projects between the participants.
+The aim of the seminar day is to bring together specialists, early career researchers and PhD students working in analysis, partial differential equations and related fields in Australia, in order to report on research, fostering contacts and to begin new research projects between the participants.

-This seminar day is organised jointly with the related research groups of the Australian National University, Macquarie University, University of Newcastle, University of New South Wales, University of Sydney, University of Wollongong, and supported by the Australian Mathematical Sciences Institute (AMSI).
+This seminar day is organised jointly with the related research groups of the Australian National University, Macquarie University, University of Sydney, University of Wollongong, UNSW and University of Newcastle, with others participating as well.

 In particular, this event has the intention to give PhD students and early career researchers the opportunity to present their research to a wider audience.

 Guest speaker is Markus Haase from the University of Kiel, Germany.

 The talks will be in the Main Quadrangle in Room S227 located next to the Nicholson Museum.

 Talks will be posted as they become available.

 I will prove a strong rigidity theorem for convex ancient hypersurface flows in the sphere, showing that for any geometric, parabolic flow the only possibilities are shrinking spherical caps.

 Let be a space of homogeneous type and be a nonnegative self-adjoint operator on satisfying Gaussian upper bounds on its heat kernels.
 In this talk , we will present the development if the theory of Besov spaces and Triebel–Lizorkin spaces associated to the operator for the full range and .
 Some applications will be discussed.

 The talk is based on joint work with H-Q. Bui, P. D’Ancona, X. T. Duong and D. Müller.